Ice Cream Science

-So clearly we should do all we can to reduce the time the mixture spends in the machine.
-And by adding a mixture that's already chilled, we help the machine do it's job more quickly, which means smaller crystals and a smoother final ice cream.
+So clearly, we should do all we can to reduce the time the mixture spends in the machine.
+And by using a mixture that's already chilled, we help the machine do it's job more quickly, which means smaller crystals and a smoother final ice cream.

 If you pre-chill the mixture in the fridge overnight it will also benefit from "ageing".
 But what is ageing?

 Keeping it in the fridge overnight will obviously allow any flavors we’ve added to the mixture to develop more depth.